CPT & OPT Information

 - Optional Practical Training (OPT)

-- Your PDSO will provide you a new Form I-20,"Certificate of Eligibility for Nonimmigrant Student Status," that shows that the PDSO has approved you for this employment.
+- Your PDSO will provide a new I-20,"Certificate of Eligibility for Nonimmigrant Student Status" that shows your approval to participate in CPT with an external employer.

 - You can only work part-time on CPT during the semester.

 - CPT requires a signed cooperative agreement or a letter from your employer.